 Given the serious and often traumatic nature of incidents investigated by the SIU, the Affected Persons Program provides support services to affected persons.
 Affected persons include complainants, loved ones and/or family members of complainants and others, such as civilian witnesses who may have been present during the incident.
-The aim of the Program is to meaningfully respond to the emotional and practical needs of those persons impacted by SIU investigations.
+The aim of the program is to meaningfully respond to the emotional and practical needs of those persons impacted by SIU investigations.

-When applicable, the Affected Persons Coordinator (APC) will liaise with investigators regarding the needs of complainants and/or affected persons in any given case.
+When applicable, the Affected Persons Coordinator (APC) will liaise with investigators regarding the needs of affected persons in any given case.
 The APC will make contact with the affected person(s), either in person or by telephone.
 Depending on the circumstances of the investigation and needs of the affected person, the APC may provide:

 - Crisis response and intervention